 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the former parish St Patrick's Hartlepool within the parish of The Holy Family (see note 3) - 3.
+Catholic children who are resident in the former parish of The Immaculate Conception (St Mary) within the parish of The Holy Family, Hartlepool. (see note 3) - 3.
 Other Catholic children. (see note 3) - 4.
-Other looked after and previously looked after children. (see note 2) - 5.
+Looked after and previously looked after children. (see note 2) - 5.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5)